Mainfrezzer/adguardhome-unbound/README.md

 Upon first start, it might provide a "default" config if theres no unbound.conf present at the conf directory

 To get DNSSEC up and running, provide the environment variable `DNSSEC_ENABLE` with a value of `1`.
 That will create the root.key at /etc/unbound/
+Dont forget to include the root.key in your unbound config file with `auto-trust-anchor-file: "/etc/unbound/root.key"`